Azure/azure-powershell/src/Advisor/docs/Enable-AzAdvisorRecommendation.md

 To create the parameters described below, construct a hash table containing the appropriate properties.
 For information on hash tables, run Get-Help about_Hash_Tables.

-`INPUTOBJECT <IAdvisorIdentity>`: The powershell object type PsAzureAdvisorResourceRecommendationBase returned by Get-AzAdvisorRecommendation call.
+INPUTOBJECT <IAdvisorIdentity>: The powershell object type PsAzureAdvisorResourceRecommendationBase returned by Get-AzAdvisorRecommendation call.
-  - `[ConfigurationName <ConfigurationName?>]`: Advisor configuration name.
+  - `[ConfigurationName <String>]`: Advisor configuration name.
 Value must be 'default'
   - `[Id <String>]`: Resource identity path
   - `[Name <String>]`: Name of metadata entity.
   - `[OperationId <String>]`: The operation ID, which can be found from the Location field in the generate recommendation response header.